 - Separate chamber for secondary system

 Dimensions: 10.7 inches x 17.9 inches x 18.3 inches | Weight: 9.5 Kg | Form Factor: Mid Tower | Supported Motherboard Form Factors:E-ATX, ATX, Micro-ATX, Mini-ITX | Drive Bays:2x 3.5 inch, 7x 2.5 inch(5included) | Fans: 9x 120mm fans, 4x 140 mm fans | Radiator Support: 120 mm - 360 mm

 MetallicGear is a new company in the computer world.
-MetallicGear is powered by the widely known computer-related company Phanteks.
+Think of MetallicGear as a subsidiary of Phanteks.
 Phanteks is most famous for its CPU casings.
 Over the years, Phanteks have made some of the most iconic and most loved CPU casings.
 MetallicGear seems to be following in their footsteps.